uccser/cs-unplugged/docs/source/author/topics.rst

         - ``classroom-resources:`` A list of strings describing the required classroom resources.
-          The list items should be short, as this list is displayed on the lesson sidebar.
+          The list items must be short (less than 100 characters), as this list is displayed on the lesson sidebar.
           If a longer description is required, this should be within the lesson text within a panel.